 - It allows you to reach an amicable divorce settlement with your spouse

 If you and your spouse are unable to reach a decision regarding the divorce, you may have to go to court.
 This means you will need to hire new lawyers and start the process over again.
 Attorney Winner will analyze your situation and discuss whether collaborative divorce or mediation would be the best option for your situation.

-If you are seeking divorce in the state of Kentucky, call Louis P. Winner today at (502) 812-1889 for diligent legal services.
+If you are seeking divorce in the state of Kentucky, call Winner Law Group, LLC today at (502) 812-1889 for diligent legal services.
 As a Louisville divorce lawyer with years of experience, Attorney Winner will keep you informed and diligently protect your rights and interests.